Hybrid electronics

 Production can be implemented on site with a low investment in equipment, allowing dynamic in-house production to be set up.
 Compared to conventional PCBs, the printed version is lighter and enables a lower construction height.
 In addition, no glass fiber reinforced plastic (GRP) is used, but thin thermoplastic films can be used, making this screen-printed version significantly more sustainable.

 Functionalization is a core competence of Fraunhofer IFAM.
 Jonas Deitschun's "Functional Printing" working group researches and develops functionally integrated components and surfaces.
-In the "Smart Systems" department, the group has extensive know-how and the latest technologies with a focus on ink and paste development as well as printed electronics and sensor technology.
+In the "Advanced Printing Technologies" department, the group has extensive know-how and the latest technologies with a focus on ink and paste development as well as printed electronics and sensor technology.
 The fields of application range from automotive engineering and aircraft manufacturing to energy and medical technology.